Schema Definition Language¶

 }

-In order to create schema instance out of this file, use GraphQL\Utils\BuildSchema:
+To create an executable schema instance from this file, use GraphQL\Utils\BuildSchema

 use GraphQL\Utils\BuildSchema;